JsonTuning: Towards Generalizable, Robust, and Controllable Instruction Tuning: Additional Analysis

-Moreover, JsonTuning offers several advantages for applications: (1) \emph{Robustness}: The method's resilience to varying prompts significantly reduces the need for users to test multiple prompts for optimal performance.
-If users do not wish to provide a task prompt, a default prompt can be generated based on the key task elements they supply, thereby minimizing user effort.
+\paragraph{Discussion} Firstly, our primary claim is that integrating task structures within instruction tuning can enhance its generalization, robustness, and controllability.
+This claim is not restricted to any specific implementation.
+We choose JSON due to its robust support for a variety of data types, its straightforward and uniform syntax, and its widespread native support across numerous programming languages, particularly Python.
+However, other formats like YAML or XML are also viable options, provided that the task structures are explicitly represented.

+Secondly, our goal is to provide a structured interface for LLMs.
+When provided solely with texts, the Json-tuned model may struggle to generate coherent outputs.
+However, if the textual input is encapsulated within a JSON structure, the model can effectively process the query.
+JsonTuning modifies the interface without compromising the model's inherent capabilities.
+While the textual interface may appear more intuitive, it may not be the most effective method for human-model interaction.
+Introducing a structured interface can provide significant flexibility in various deployment scenarios.
+JsonTuning offers several advantages for applications: (1) \emph{Performance}: In complex scenarios, articulating intricate tasks using natural language can be challenging.
+Conversely, a JSON-structured interface enables users to organize information in a clear and structured manner, significantly enhancing the model's understanding of the task and, consequently, its performance.
+(2) \emph{Robustness}: The method's resilience to varying prompts significantly reduces the need for users to test multiple prompts for optimal performance.
 Furthermore, as backend models are updated or changed, the optimal prompt for natural language texts may vary, necessitating adjustments for each model version.
 In contrast, Json-tuned models may not require prompt modifications even when the backbone model is updated, considerably reducing user effort.
-(2) \emph{Output Control}: The output control component allows users to accurately specify and easily parse the output, which can be challenging when using natural language texts.
-Users only need to comprehend basic types such as string, object, and array.
-This approach necessitates minimal human effort, and the underlying JSON structures can be automatically constructed once users indicate the output elements they require.
+(3) \emph{Controllability}: The output control component allows users to accurately specify and easily parse the output, which can be challenging when using natural language texts.
+Users only need to comprehend basic types such as string, object, and array in JSON Schema.
+To provide both textual and structured interfaces, we may conduct TextTuning and JsonTuning concurrently.

-For example, if users want to tackle a multiple-choice QA task, traditionally, they might provide the following text input:

-\emph{Answer the following question: Who is the CEO of Google?
-(A) Sundar Pichai (B) Bill Gates (C) Tim Cook (D) Satya Nadella.
-Answer:}

-For using Json-tuned models, they may only need to provide the following key task elements (including their names and contents):